Rhinemann/mage-hack/src/chapters/Storyteller Characters.typ

 #block(breakable: false)[
   === Creating An Extra
   Extras need only a single die with a flavorful trait attached to them.
 That trait does not need to be equivalent to the PCs.
-Something as simple as #smallcaps[Hired Assassin] #spec_c.d10 or #smallcaps[Cut-Rate Thief] #spec_c.d6 works just fine.
+Something as simple as Hired Assassin #spec_c.d10 or Cut-Rate Thief #spec_c.d6 works just fine.
 If you like, add another trait during play as things progress; you can upgrade any extra to a driven STC this way.
 If the extra is part of a character file, it might already have a die rating, so you can use that in a pinch.
 ]